onnx/onnx-mlir/docs/UsingPyRuntime.md

     """
     Args:
         shared_lib_path: relative or absolute path to your .so model.
         tag: a string that was passed to `--tag` when compiling the .so model.
-By default, it is `filename` in `filename.so`
+By default, it is the output file name without its extension, namely, `filename` in `filename.so`
         use_default_entry_point: use the default entry point that is `run_main_graph_{tag}` or not.
 Set to True by default.
     """